Logging

 -

 We can also see other messages in our logs from the app.
+Return to the LogStreams and select the microservice pod.
 Enter "microservice" in the search bar, and expand one of the entries.
-This shows us the color recieved from the microservice and which pod sent that color to our frontend pod.
+This shows us the color received from the microservice and which pod sent that color to our frontend pod.